UKPLab/arxiv2018-bayesian-ensembles/README.md

 move it to `../../data/bayesian_sequence_combination/data`.

 4. For the PICO dataset,
+extract the data from `data/bio.zip' and move it to `../../data/bayesian_sequence_combination/data'.
-checkout the git repo https://github.com/yinfeiy/PICO-data/ .
+If you want to get the original data that these files were derived from, checkout the git repo https://github.com/yinfeiy/PICO-data/ (you don't need these to repeat the experiments).

 5. Create a link to the PICO data:
 `ln -s ~/git/PICO-data/ ../../data/bayesian_sequence_combination/data/bio-PICO`,